NW (novel)

 NW is a 2012 novel by British author Zadie Smith.
 It takes its title from the NW postcode area in North-West London, where the novel is set.
-The novel is experimental and follows four different characters living in London, shifting between first and third person, stream-of-consciousness, screenplay-style dialogue, and other narrative techniques in an attempt to reflect the polyphonic nature of contemporary, urban life.
+The novel is experimental and follows four different characters living in London, shifting between first and third person, stream-of-consciousness, screenplay-style dialogue, and other narrative techniques in an attempt to reflect the polyphonic nature of contemporary urban life.
 It was nominated for the 2013 Women's Prize for Fiction.

 Content

 Plot

 Set in the northwest of London, England, four locals — Leah Hanwell, Natalie (born Keisha) Blake, Felix Cooper, and Nathan Bogle — try to make adult lives outside of Caldwell, the working-class council estate where they grew up.
 While Leah has not managed to venture far from her childhood location, her best friend Natalie, now a successful, self-made barrister, lives in an affluent neighbourhood in a Victorian house.
 Despite their friendship and history, the two women find that they are very different from each other socio-economically.
 Meanwhile, a chance encounter brings Felix and Nathan together.
 Leah is the focus of a lower-working-class life in comparison to Natalie who represents the small higher-working-class.
 All four characters represent a piece of the lost generation struggling to ascend economically.

-Part 1 – "visitation": Leah Hanwell falls for a scam artist, who knocks at her door to ask for financial support in an emergency.
-The encounter with the scammer leads her to question her trust in the community.